 After you open a bottle of orange wine, it lasts for about one week.
 You have to store it properly, though: Reseal the bottle and put it into the refrigerator.

 Orange Wine Food Pairing

-Because of their tannins and their medium to full bodies, orange wines pair surprisingly well even with savorier foods.
+Because of their tannins and their medium to full body, orange wines pair surprisingly well even with savorier foods.
 Maybe not as fatty as a ribeye steak, but they can definitely stand roasts, all types of fish, savory sauces, stews, and cheese and meat plates.

 To find the perfect pairing for your wine, consider the aromas you sense in it.
 For instance, flavors of dried fruits pair well with grilled game or poultry, and herbal notes are great with salty cheeses.

-Orange wines made from aromatic varietals like Gewürztraminer, Riesling, or Moscato tend to be dry but feature sweet smells.
+Wines made from aromatic varietals like Gewürztraminer, Riesling, or Moscato tend to be dry but feature sweet smells.
 This interesting combination is an excellent match for spicy food.
 Think of curry dishes, Korean kimchi, and meals from Indonesia or Thailand.

 Orange Wines Shopping Tips